manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

 	> A _**Listener**_ is a network service that runs on Oracle Database server.
 It is responsible for receiving incoming connection requests to and from the database and for managing the network traffic.

-	>> If you have created an Oracle Database earlier, a listener already exists.
-You can select the existing listener in the window.
-On the other hand, if you have installed only the Oracle Database software and did not create a database, the listener does not exist.
+	>> If you created an Oracle Database earlier, a listener already exists.
+You can select the existing listener in this window.
+On the other hand, if you installed only the Oracle Database software and did not create a database, the listener does not exist.
 You need to create a new listener from this window.

 	> You cannot use the same listener name to create multiple Oracle Databases.
 If an Oracle Database with the specified listener already exists, enter a different name for the listener, for example, *LISTENER2*.